Professor Deborah Riby, PhD Psychology

 - van Herwegen, J & Riby, D M (2014).
 Neurodevelopmental Disorders: Research Challenges and Solutions.
 Psychology Press.

-- McDougal, E. & Riby, D. (Submitted).
+- McDougal, E. Riby, D. M. & Hanley, M. (2020).
 Profiles of academic achievement and attention in children with and without Autism Spectrum Disorder.
-Research in Developmental Disabilities (Special edition)
+Research in Developmental Disabilities (Special edition) 106: 103749.

 - Remington, A., Hanley, M., O’Brien, S., Riby, D. M. & Swettenham, J. (2019).
 Implications of capacity in the classroom: Simplifying tasks for autistic children may not be the answer.
 Research in Developmental Disabilities 85: 197-204.